JulianKemmerer/PipelineC/docs/pypeline_guide.md

 logs by hand); pass `--context 0` to suppress it.
 The mismatch report always ends with the two log paths printed to the screen.

+Any hardware function that pairs a hand-written [`@sim_model`](#sim_model--python-simulation-models-for-hardware-functions) with raw `vhdl(...)` text (rather than letting the elaborator derive both from one description) is exactly where native sim and real VHDL can silently diverge in cycle timing — the two implementations are maintained independently, and nothing checks they agree. `debug=True` + `pypeline_sim_debug.py` is the tool for finding and localizing that class of bug: add debug prints at successive points along a suspect data path (bisecting the hierarchy, narrowest first at the two ends of a call, then walking inward) and re-run;
+the first cycle where native and VHDL disagree pinpoints the boundary responsible.

 ### `@sim_model` — Python simulation models for hardware functions

 `sim_model(target)` attaches a Python model to any `@hw_func`/`@MAIN` function: whenever